open-telemetry/opentelemetry.io/content/en/docs/concepts/resources/_index.md

 ![A screenshot from Jaeger showing an example output of resource attributes associated to a trace](screenshot-jaeger-resources.png)

-In practice a resource will be associated with the `TraceProvider` or `MetricProvider` when they are created.
-The association can not be changed later.
-When associated, all metrics and spans produced from a `Tracer` or `Meter` from the provider will have the resource associated with them.
+A resource is added to the `TraceProvider` or `MetricProvider` when they are created during initialization.
+This association can not be changed later.
+After a resource is added, all spans and metrics produced from a `Tracer` or `Meter` from the provider will have the resource associated with them.

 ## Semantic Attributes with SDK-provided Default Value

-There are attributes which must be provided by the OpenTelemetry SDK.
+There are attributes provided by the OpenTelemetry SDK.
 One of them is the `service.name`, which represents the logical name of the service.
-The SDK will provide a default value for this attribute, but it is recommended to set it explicitly, either in code or via populating the environment variable `OTEL_SERVICE_NAME`
+By default, SDKs will assign the value `unknown_service` for this value, so it is recommended to set it explicitly, either in code or via setting the environment variable `OTEL_SERVICE_NAME`.

-Additionally, the SDK will also provide a resource with attributes `telemetry.sdk.name`, `telemetry.sdk.language` and `telemetry.sdk.version` to identify itself.
+Additionally, the SDK will also provides the following resource attributes to identify itself: `telemetry.sdk.name`, `telemetry.sdk.language` and `telemetry.sdk.version`.

 ## Resource Detectors